kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 4. Gather required information:
    - Customer name (first and last)
    - Phone number
-   - Preferred date and time
+   - Preferred date and time: startTime
-   - Service(s) requested (can be multiple!)
+   - Service(s) requested (can be multiple!): serviceVariationId; Use correct ID for requested service
    - Staff preference (optional)
 5. **IMPORTANT:** Ask "Would you like to add any other services?" after they mention one service
 6. Calculate and inform total duration when booking multiple services